Professor John Read

 MA(Hons) (Victoria), PhD (New Mexico)

-John Read joined Applied Language Studies and Linguistics in July 2005 and was Head of Department from 2007 to 2010.
+He joined the then Department of Applied Language Studies and Linguistics in July 2005 and was Head of Department from 2007 to 2010.
 He previously taught applied linguistics, TESOL and EAP at Victoria University of Wellington, the SEAMEO Regional Language Centre in Singapore, the University of Texas El Paso, and Indiana University.
-He has also held visiting research appointments at the University of Malaya, Birkbeck College London, Lancaster University, the University of Birmingham, the University of Michigan and the University of Melbourne.

 John’s doctoral research was a study of language maintenance on the Crow Indian Reservation in Montana, USA and its implications for bilingual education.
 He has continuing interests in language maintenance and shift, language policy in education and other ways in which the social context influences language learning.